markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 ```

-Using [`Postman`](https://www.getpostman.com/) provides a readable view of SMS transaction history.
+[`Postman`](https://www.getpostman.com/) is a free and handy tool for more lengthy testing.
+It's also a great way to view `JSON` files containing SMS transaction details.

-Here is the URL we need to paste in the `GET` field of Postman.
-Replace `{AccountSid}` with your actual SID.
+Below is the Twilio URL to `GET` SMS records from your Twilio account.
+Replace `{AccountSid}` with your SID.

 ```bash

 https://api.twilio.com/2010-04-01/Accounts/{AccountSid}/Messages.json

 ```
-Configure `Postman` with your SID and Auth Token credentials.
+Add your SID and Auth Token to `Postman` for Twilio verification.

 ![]({{ site.baseurl }}/blog/assets/postman/postman_settings.png)

-Press `Send` in Postman and the appropriate `JSON` should be returned.
-This is for a simple SMS.
+In Postman press `Send` to query the Twilio URL we added.
+Postman will display the returned JSON data in a readable format.

 ![]({{ site.baseurl }}/blog/assets/postman/postman_sms_log.jpg)

 Happy texting!